 - Don't miss the “Floating Post Office” – claimed to be the only such in the world – is built on a houseboat, now moored on the western edge of the Dal Lake.

 DAY 7: Say your goodbyes or extend your trip to Srinagar

 If you want you may stay longer in Kashmir and cover other parts of Kashmir like Yousmarg which is a small hilly meadow set in the heartland of mountains about 47 kilometers away from the Himalayas.
 A day trip visit from Srinagar is ideal.

 WOW Pro Tip: Do try and visit the the famous Ahdoo's restaurant in Srinagar which serves authentic Kashmiri Cuisine.

-Solo and group travellers rejoice!
-Kashmir has a lot to offer and a variety of experiences that make for a lovely week long getaway.
+Solo and group travelers rejoice!
+Kashmir has a lot to offer and a variety of experiences that make for a lovely week-long getaway.

 Now the most asked question is, is traveling to Srinagar safe?
 Yes, it is completely safe and is a beautiful place for solo women to travel.

 - Take a shikara ride on the peaceful Dal Lake, view the city from the top of Shankaracharya Temple, and stay in the iconic houseboats on your next trip.
 You'll definitely fall in love with Kashmir!

 - Srinagar is home to the Shalimar Gardens which are on the back of the Rs.
 10 Indian Currency Note.